hyscale/hyscale/README.md

 * JDK version 11 and above

-1.Download the latest stable release from this [link](https://get.hyscale.io/win)
+1.Download the latest stable release from this [link](https://get.hyscale.io/win) Or run the below command in powershell.

+     Invoke-WebRequest -Uri https://get.hyscale.io/win -OutFile hyscale.ps1

-2.Rename the downloaded file to hyscale.ps1
+2.Add the downloaded hyscale.ps1 to your PATH

-3.Add the binary into your PATH.

-4.Open the windows powershell.

-*Note:To Set execution policy*

-*Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine*
+3.Verify the installation by running the below command in the powershell window.

     hyscale.ps1 --version

+*Note: The first time run would take time as the script downloads the required binary file.
+If you get execution error, please set execution policy for current user, for more info refer [here](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7) *

 Note: Verified on CentOS, Ubuntu and Debian Linux, Mac, Windows.